-Predicate A: For all real numbers x that belong to the set $S, x \leq 10$ .
+Predicate A: For all real numbers x that belong to the set $S, x \leq 10$.

-Predicate B: $\sum{i=0}^{n} y^i = \frac{y^{n+1}-1}{y-1}$
+Predicate B: $$\sum{i=0}^{n} y^{i} = \frac{y^{n+1}-1}{y-1}$$

 Variables in a predicate that are not free are called unfree or bound.
+In supplement 4, we will refer to them as dummy variables.
 It is essential to be able to distinguish free variables from bound variables in sentences.
-Given a sentence written in mathematical English, there is no simple rule that works all the time but there are three basic guidelines that together will enable you to distinguish the two types of variables.
+Given a sentence written in mathematical English, there is no simple rule that works all the time but there are three basic guidelines that together will enable you to distinguish the two types of variables in a predicate.

 - 1. Variables that appear with a universal or existential quantifier are bound, but are not the only bound variables.
 Other examples include: - (a) The index of summation in a sum. - (b) The variable of integration in a definite integral - (c) A dummy variable in the description of a set.
-(This will be explained later.)

-- 2. If you take a free variable that appears in a sentence and choose an allowed value for it and replace every occurrence of that variable by the chosen value then the sentence must make sense.
+(This will be explained later.) - 2.
+If you take a free variable that appears in a sentence and choose an allowed value for it and replace every occurrence of that variable by the chosen value then the sentence must make sense.
 Important: The sentence need not be true, it need only make sense.
 If you do this for all free variables then the result will be a mathematical statement.
 If you substitute a value for a bound variable the sentence will not make sense, or at least will be very strange. - 3.
 If a variable is bound, then it is possible to rewrite the sentence so that it has exactly the same meaning but the variable does not appear in the sentence.
 This can not be done with a free variable.